frithnanth/raku-Math-Libgsl-Combination/README.md

 ### bprev(--> Bool)

-These functions advance or step backwards the combination and return a Bool: **True** if successful or **False** if there's no more permutation to produce.
+These functions advance or step backwards the combination and return a Bool: **True** if successful or **False** if there's no more combination to produce.

 ### write(Str $filename! --> Int)